kammerer/GWASSER/README.md

 # GWASSER

-**An R script for simple gwassing**
+**An R script for simple gwassing.**

-Adapted from the work of researchers at NIAB Techniques here were used for MAGIC analysis of awning
+Adapted from the work of researchers at NIAB.

+Techniques here were used for MAGIC analysis of awning.